opencord/docs/overview.md

-Source for individual guides is available in the [CORD code repository](https://gerrit.opencord.org); look in the `docs` directory of each project, with the documentation rooted in `build/docs`.
+Source for individual guides is available in the [CORD code repository](https://gerrit.opencord.org); look in the `docs` directory of each project, with the documentation rooted in the top-level `/docs` directory.
 Updates and improvements to this documentation can be submitted through Gerrit.